nirajumaretiya/tinygpu/README.md

 ## Overview

 Modern GPUs are notoriously complex.
-While many resources exist for GPU programming, very few explain the inner hardware details. **tiny-gpu** is designed as an educational tool to help you understand GPU fundamentals by stripping away production-grade complexities.
-With tiny-gpu, you can learn:
+While many resources exist for GPU programming, very few explain the inner hardware details. **tinygpu** is designed as an educational tool to help you understand GPU fundamentals by stripping away production-grade complexities.
+With tinygpu, you can learn:

 - **Architecture:** Discover the fundamental building blocks of a GPU.
 - **Parallelization:** Understand how the SIMD programming model is implemented in hardware.